 The Holiday's History

 Why did Morris' German neighbors monitor the movements of the groundhog, an animal native only to North America?
-According to Don Yoder, a specialist in folklore and the author of Groundhog Day, they were simply adapting Candlemas, a weather-predicting tradition that emerged in Medieval Europe and prevailed in German-speaking countries.
+According to Don Yoder, a specialist in folklore and the author of Groundhog Day, they were simply adapting Candlemas Day, a weather-predicting tradition that emerged in Medieval Europe and prevailed in German-speaking countries.
 Like Groundhog Day, the German version of Candlemas featured an animal as its oracle.
 In this case, however, the medium was not a groundhog, but a hedgehog or badger.

 Though centered around a different creature, Groundhog Day has a lot in common with Candlemas.
-“The belief was the same as that in Pennsylvania Dutch Groundhog lore,” Yoder says. “if the badger encountered sunshine on Candlemas and therefore saw his shadow, he crawled back into his hole to stay for four more weeks, which would be a continuation of winter weather.
+“The belief was the same as that in Pennsylvania Dutch Groundhog lore,” Yoder says.
+“If the badger encountered sunshine on Candlemas and therefore saw his shadow, he crawled back into his hole to stay for four more weeks, which would be a continuation of winter weather.
 In America, the four weeks became six.”

 To fulfill this psychic role, Groundhog Day's founders decided that not just any woodchuck would do; only Punxsutawney Phil has the power to predict.